dashpilot/s3-universal-backend/README.md

 ## Example File

-An complete working example (`example-save.html`) demonstrates the full flow:
+A complete working example (`example-save.html`) demonstrates the full flow:

 1. Login with username/password
 2. Save JSON data to S3
+3. Upload and save images to S3
-3. View API responses
+4. View API responses

 To test the complete flow:

 1. Open `/example-save.html` or `/example` in your browser after deployment
 2. Log in with your credentials
-3. Enter JSON data or click "Load Example" to use sample data
+3. Enter JSON data (or click "Load JSON Example") and/or upload an image
 4. Click "Save to S3" to save the data

+**Image Upload Features:**

+- Drag and drop images onto the upload area
+- Click to select images from your computer
+- Image preview before uploading
+- Supports PNG, JPG, GIF, WebP, and SVG formats
+- Can save both JSON data and images in a single request

 This example shows exactly how to use the API endpoints with vanilla JavaScript.
 The example file is located in the `public/` directory.